AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

 After uninstalling an agent from a host machine, you also need to remove it from the portal.

-To remove an agent from the portal, follow these steps:
+To remove an agent from the portal:

 1. In the left pane, select **Data Collection** > **PI to OCS Agents**.